-Learn how to create CSS3 buttons today because – buttons are not just colored boxes on a website; they are probably the most important element in any website as it draws attention and causes a visitor to do something: Signup, share, edit, buy, save and a lot more.
+Learn how to create CSS3 buttons today because – buttons are not just colored boxes on a website; they are probably the most important element in any website as it draws attention and causes a visitor to do something: Signup and login your wesbite, share, submit or edit posts, buy your products, save and a lot more.

 Creating buttons from scratch, especially considering cross-browser functionality – is not a piece of cake.
-Those familiar with HTML, CSS know how stubborn creating beautiful CSS3 buttons can be, thanks to WordPress and MaxButtons you will showcase some of the most beautiful buttons on your website.
+Those familiar with HTML, CSS know how stubborn creating beautiful CSS3 buttons can be, thanks to WordPress CMS and MaxButtons WordPress plugin you will showcase some of the most beautiful buttons on your website.

 Using MaxButtons, we can create CSS3 buttons without touching a single line of code.